This is the recommended order, especially if you’re working with a limited amount of resources!

 Why do this?
 What’s the point?

 It’s simple: time.
 Money and many other things come and go, but time we never get back!
 The shortest distance between two points is a straight line.
 You are where you are today.
-Know where you want to be, and then try to make career decisions that keep you on a straight line, or at least as straight a line as possible.
+Know where you want to be, and then try to make career decisions that keep you on a straight line.

 This is not a straight line!
 Possible?
 Sure.
 Probable?
 Maybe.
 But it’s a long detour that will take time, and when he finally gets to the growing department he’ll still be at a starting point.